 Iced coffee drinks with cold milk foam

 Then there are cold coffee drinks with frothy cold milk.
 These modern milky coffee drinks cannot be prepared by hand-frothing (manually with a steam wand).
 This milk preparation is known as “cold foam” and requires a commercial milk frother.
 Cold foam is used in iced coffee drinks – such as an Iced Latte, for example (check out the new creation “White Hill” for example).

 How to froth milk alternatives

 The right equipment is essential for non-milk drinkers who still like a frothy coffee.
 There are plenty of people who are lactose intolerant or vegan, and there are a number of non-dairy alternatives.
 While a quality coffee machine is essential, an experienced barista will know how to froth alternative milks to stop them curdling as they may react differently to dairy milk.
 Alternative milks include nut milks (almond, cashew, coconut), soy milk or oat milk.
 These types of drinks need high quality professional milk foamers that can cope with different temperatures and textures.

 Having the right milk frothing machine for coffee shops is really important, especially during busy periods.
 There’s simply no need to waste valuable time hand-frothing anymore.
-Investing in the right milk-frothing equipment guarantees that you deliver milk-based coffee drinks to perfection very quickly.
-So, get ahead of the crowd, once you’ve captured a customer, you don’t want to risk losing them to another vendor!
+Investing in the right milk-frothing equipment guarantees that you deliver coffee drinks with milk to perfection very quickly.
+So, get ahead of the crowd.
+Once you’ve captured a customer, you don’t want to risk losing them to another vendor!